Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 Median

-The median is the middle value of a dataset when it is ordered from least to greatest.
+The median is the middle value of a dataset when the values are arranged in ascending order.
 If there is an even number of observations, the median is the average of the two middle numbers.
-This measure is less affected by outliers and provides a better representation of the center for skewed distributions.
-For instance, in a dataset of package weights, the median would indicate the weight at which half the packages are lighter and half are heavier.
+The median is a robust measure of central tendency, as it is not affected by outliers, making it a better representation of the center for skewed distributions.

 Recommended video: